sebmandal/navet-tracker/README.rst

        git push origin feature/your-feature
 5. Open a pull request.

-For more detailed guidelines, refer to the `CONTRIBUTING.md` file.
+For more detailed guidelines, refer to the `CONTRIBUTING.md` file. (coming soon)

 License
 -------